I told Liz Truss she was going too fast, says Kwasi Kwarteng

 In his first interview since he was sacked by the then PM, Mr Kwarteng told TalkTV he had warned her to "slow down" after September's mini-budget.

-He said he told her it was "mad" to fire him and she would only last "three or four weeks" if she did.
+He said he told her it was "mad" to fire him, and she would only last "three or four weeks" if she did.

 "Little did I know it was only going to be six days," he added.